someguy20336/TypeRight/README.md

 This tool solves those problems by autogenerating those TypeScript files every time you build your project.

+**RECENT BREAKING CHANGES**

+***Breaking changes between the tool and the VS extention (Tools: 0.11.0, VS Extension: 0.8.0)***
-**NOTE**: Version 0.11.0 has some breaking changes!
-The current version of the extension (>= 0.8) is not compatible with anything before v0.11.0 and the old version of the extension (< 0.8) is not compatible with anything >= v0.11.0.
+- Tools Version 0.11.0 is only compatible with the most recent version of the extension (>= 0.8)
+- The extension (0.8.0) is not compatible with anything before tools version 0.11.0

 This was done in an effort to make the contract between the two a little more solid and to refactor some of the solution architecture to be a little more solid.
 You should update your version of the Nuget package and extension for best results.

 See [the wiki](https://github.com/someguy20336/TypeRight/wiki/Quick-Start) for a quick start guide